justnoxx/anyevent-tcp-server/README.md

 ## WARNINGS

-This software is completely alpha quality and based on undocumented features every update of dependencies can, potentially, break this software.

-Also, I am not sure that it will work on FreeBSD 9 and Windows.
+I am not sure that it will work correct on FreeBSD 9 and Windows, but sure, that it will work on linux.

-Use Linux, Luke.

 ## DESCRITPION

 High perfomance pre-forking full-asynchronous tcp server.
 One restriction: you can't get client info inside process\_request subroutine.

+Yeah. this thing is really blazing fast.
+You can try it by benchmarking hello-world http server.

+## What's next

+I working hard on this thing and I'll create PSGI server.
+And one more.
+After 1.0 release this software, I'll make this code as deprecated.
+Why?
+There is another thing with same functional, but faster, is under construction.
+Api will be complete compatible.

 ## METHODS